3x0t1k/3x0t1k.github.io/_posts/2026-08-11-initial-enumeration-active-directory.md

 lastf.txt        → nilsonr@corp.local
 ```

+Once you've confirmed the format from the company website, pick the right file.
+One clean list instead of five noisy ones.

 > **Note:** Requires a LinkedIn account.
 More connections = better results.
-LinkedIn caps at 1000 employees — use `--geoblast` or `--keywords` to bypass.
+Use `--geoblast` or `--keywords` to bypass the 1000 employee cap.

-But you still have multiple format files and don't know which one is correct.
-That's where the next steps come in.

 #### Company Website — Finding the Format